 All that seems left sometimes is a deep, calm, current pushing us together and keeping us afloat.

-It took a complete stranger, who was trying to help us get better prescription medication coverage, to hit the nail on the head, … freaky right?
+It took a stranger, who was trying to help us get better prescription medication coverage, to hit the nail on the head, … freaky right?
 We had been with her about 2 hours going over all our prescription stuff, chatting and such, when she stopped cold and said: “you two are twin flames!”.
-Oh, Oh! perhaps the drug insurance lady has been dipping into her own stash of “medications”.
+Oh, Oh! perhaps the drug insurance lady has been dipping into her stash of “medications.”
 I went home and looked it up.

-After some research, I’m still not sure exactly where this concept originated but generally, this is the idea.
-Unlike soul mates which are our perfect matches, twin flames are perfect mirrors!
+After some research, I’m still not sure exactly where this concept originated, but generally, this is the idea.
+Unlike soul mates who are our perfect matches, twin flames are perfect mirrors!
 Think Ying-Yang.
 Twin flame relationships tend to be intensely passionate and sometimes intensely painful.
-Twin flames awaken us like nobody else and their purpose is to reveal who we really are.
+Twin flames awaken us like nobody else, and their purpose is to reveal who we are.
 Well, darn it all there ya go!

 So, that’s it Dibbuns.
 I’m not sure how many of you made it to the end of this epistle of long-winded musings, it’s OK if you didn’t.
 My will shall be adjusted accordingly.
-Just maybe someday when you are farther down the roads of your lives you will think, “Hey, Mum wrote all that stuff about her and Dennis and went on, and on, about her blog, and maybe I will read it again?”
+Just maybe someday when you are farther down the roads of your lives, you will think, “Hey, Mum wrote all that stuff about her and Dennis and went on, and on, about her blog, and maybe I will reread it?”

-Maybe, or maybe Amanda will make good on her many threats to have me committed and this blog will vanish.
-She’s been telling me … for years, she has plenty of documentation to have me put somewhere where I am “no longer a danger to myself or anyone else”.
-There is one thing for sure though, diving in, I mean really leaping, with audacity, ignoring our reservations, for real love, is the game changer.
+Maybe, or maybe Amanda will make good on her many threats to have me committed, and this blog will vanish.
+She’s been telling me … for years; she has plenty of documentation to have me put somewhere where I am “no longer a danger to myself or anyone else.”
+There is one thing for sure though, diving in, I mean leaping, with audacity, ignoring our reservations, for real love, is the game changer.
 Since the beginning of time has anyone won a swimming race with one foot still on land?
 So surrender and leap with love because LOVE changes everything.
-It literally keeps us breathing even when we are underwater.
+It keeps us breathing even when we are underwater.